Jay W. McGee

-James Wesley McGee (January 23, 1950 – January 8, 2021), known professionally as Jay W. McGee, was an American-Canadian musician.
+James Wesley McGee (January 23, 1950 – January 8, 2021) was an American-Canadian musician.
 He was most noted for several early rap singles released under the stage name Mr. Q, including "Ladies Delight", the first known Canadian hip hop single.

 Background

 A native of Fayetteville, North Carolina, McGee moved to Flint, Michigan, in 1968 to work at the General Motors plant.
 After visiting Toronto, Ontario, several times, he moved to the city in 1974.
 In Toronto, he began to work as a musician, performing with bands such as Giant Step, Salongo and Crack of Dawn over the course of his career.

 Mr. Q

 In 1979, George Lewis of Monica’s Productions (later to become Scorpio Records) hired McGee to rap on "Ladies Delight", a response track to The Sugarhill Gang's "Rapper's Delight".
 Released just a few weeks after "Rapper's Delight", the song was based around a rerecording of the hook from Cameo's contemporaneous single "I Just Want to Be".
 He recorded a number of other rap/hip hop songs over the next few months as Mr. Q, including "DJ Style", "Rapping Time", "Party, Party" and "Party Rapp"; "Party Rapp" included lyrics about the 1979 Mississauga train derailment, the first explicit indication in any of the Mr. Q singles that they were actually written and performed by Canadians.
 "DJ Style" was included in the 2006 hip hop compilation album Big Apple Rappin'.

 He was also featured on Rap the Night Away, a 1981 album by Bobby Boyer and Demo Cates which has been credited as the first full-length Canadian hip hop album.